rfc1459/libureg/README.rst

 libuReg requires a C89-compliant C compiler (gcc is fine), GNU Bison, and CMake.

-The library has been tested on MacOSX 10.6 and FreeBSD 8.0, but should work on any modern POSIX-compliant operating system.
+The library has been tested on MacOSX 10.6, FreeBSD 8.0 and Debian 5.0, but it should work on any modern POSIX-compliant operating system.
 Maybe it could work under MinGW or Cygwin, but you're pretty much on your own (sorry, I don't own a Win32 system).

 Installation
 ------------